autheet/models/Autheet Protocol Definition.md

 This document outlines the core data models and their interactions within the Autheet system.

+## Introduction to Autheet

+Autheet is a privacy-preserving authentication and verifiable event logging application.
+Its core purpose is to allow users to securely identify and verify the presence of other users in a physical proximity, and to create a tamper-evident record of these interactions (referred to as "meetings").

+A unique aspect of Autheet's approach is the derivation and sharing of common secrets (referred to as `clientPattern`s) from environmental measurements and device interactions.
+Instead of exchanging pre-shared keys or relying solely on a centralized server for discovery, Autheet leverages various finding technologies to generate a shared secret between nearby devices simultaneously.
+These technologies include:

+*   **Shaking**: Analyzing synchronized device movement patterns.
+*   **Bluetooth**: Utilizing Bluetooth signal characteristics or ephemeral identifiers.
+*   **UWB (Ultra-Wideband)**: Employing precise UWB ranging data.
+*   **NFC (Near Field Communication)**: Facilitating close-proximity key exchange.

+These environmental measurements are processed client-side to derive a temporary, shared `clientPattern`.
+This pattern is never directly transmitted or stored in a publicly accessible location like Firestore.

+To add another layer of security and unpredictability that is independent of Autheet's operators, the app incorporates a time-based public value called the `auHourlyDigest`.
+This digest is derived from an external, publicly verifiable source that updates regularly, such as the Bitcoin blockchain's block height.
+By incorporating `auHourlyDigest` into cryptographic operations, Autheet ensures that certain time-sensitive secrets or identifiers change in a way that cannot be predicted or manipulated by the Autheet service itself.

+The sharing of information that relies on the `auHourlyDigest` (such as encrypted payloads in the handshake) is restricted to devices that have been approved by **Firebase App Check**.
+App Check helps verify that incoming traffic to Firebase services originates from your genuine app, mitigating abuse and ensuring that only legitimate instances of the Autheet application can participate in the secure discovery process.

+The following sections detail the data models that support this architecture and the protocols governing their use.

+---

+## Application Architecture and Initialization

 ## Model Serialization Strategy

 A core principle of the Autheet architecture is the strict separation of data intended for remote storage (Firestore) versus local caching (SharedPreferences).
 This separation is crucial for security, privacy, and performance.
 To enforce this, every persistent data model implements a clear set of serialization methods.